SpeedCurve-Metrics/wptagent/current_status.md

 [] Install known versions of Browsers and LH
 [] Remove Selenium telemetry
-[] Add prefs to block FF access to captive portal and ??? (what was the other thing) [] Prompts for password on startup in VM
+[] Add prefs to block FF access to captive portal and ??? (what was the other thing) [] Seeing ERR_CONNECTION_RESET in netlogs when testing www.bbc.co.uk in Chrome [] Remove netlog code from trace_parser
-[] Seeing ERR_CONNECTION_RESET in netlogs when testing www.bbc.co.uk in Chrome [] Failures posting large files to server e.g. debug log [] Netlog thread trying to read the pipe after it's closed - this looks like a timing issue with the threads [] Remove netlog code from trace_parser
-[] Error closing websocket

 #### Docker Only
 [] tcpdump fails to launch on Docker (works in VM)
 [] test traceroute
+[] test LH

+### Temp Workarounds
+[] Prompts for password on startup in VM - grant priveledges in /etc/sudoers [x] Failures posting large files to server e.g. debug log - fixed in php.ini

 ### Done
 [x] Errors flushing DNS